UBC-MDS/ggexpress/CONTRIBUTING.md

    	Now you can make your changes locally.

-4. Load the devtools package, which is the public face of a set of packages that support various aspects of package development.
+4. Load the devtools package, which is the public face of a set of packages that support various aspects of package development：
   ```
   library(devtools)
   ```
 For presentation purposes only, we use fs, for filesystem work, and the tidyverse, for light data wrangling.

   ```
   library(tidyverse)
   library(fs)